 Alright guys, how delicious does that look?
 Looking at these pictures makes me want to make them all over again and shove them all in my face.
 They are so.good.

 I used to make enchiladas rather often, at least a few times a year.
-In fact, I served them to AJ’s parents one of the first times I met them, when we lived in our old old house across town.
+In fact, I served a spicy pollo rojo version to AJ’s parents one of the first times I met them, when we lived in our old old house across town.

 I incidentally threw myself and a plate of them on the floor that night, which resulted in a gash to my forearm and, even more sad, the sacrifice of two perfectly good enchiladas.
 I have vowed that that will never happen again, as if I really have power over something like that.

-I normally make these with a mixture of bell peppers, onions, corn, and other traditional ingredients.
+I normally make these with a mixture of bell peppers, onions, corn, and other traditional ingredients when I’m not in the mood for something meatier like chicken or shrimp.
 But this time I decided to make these a little different – and they’ve turned out to be my favorite ones yet!

 AJ likes his cheese, so he filled his with some shredded jack cheese.
 I left mine without (but put a bit on top for pictures’ sake) and we did a taste test to see the difference.
 They were both really good, but in totally different ways.